 Our audit of the financial statements requires us to determine that the going concern assumption used by management is acceptable.
+We discussed and evaluated the specific assessment with management exercising professional judgment and maintaining professional scepticism.
 In doing so, based on the audit evidence obtained, we must determine whether there are any events or circumstances that might cast reasonable doubt on whether the company can continue as a going concern.